runtastic/rubocop_runner/README.md

 so.
 The commit will abort in this situation.
 In case rubocop accepts all code changes the commit continues.

-_Although this gem has no tests it's pretty battle tested and is in use internally since years._
+_Although this gem has no tests it's pretty battle tested and is in use at runtastic since years._

 ## Installation